Laulhus/Laulhus/README.md

 - 👋 Hi, I’m @Laulhus
-- I have been travelling around the world working as a self taught freelancer Video Editor.
+- I have been travelling around the world working as a self taught Video Editor freelancer.
 I have always been interested in programming and it was my favourite subject back at university.
 - I am currently learning Web Development and looking to collaborate with a team that is as excited to learn and create awesome projects as me.
 - I have plenty of experience working with people from all nationalities and professional sectors.
 I am a motivated, organized, self driven learner passionate about technologies.
 - You can reach me on edgaralcolea@gmail.com or check my social media.